NEWS and events

 Tatiana Berman in The Violin Channel click HERE

 Tatiana is passionate about connecting with the new generation.
 She performed two Not So Classical programs and conducted workshops working with nearly a thousand enthusiastic and very engaged 6th graders some of whom have never heard classical music before.
 Next time we can hear Tatiana at the Lafon Arts Center!

 Together with pianist Zhang Zuo Tatiana gave the world premiere of Not So Classical: The Story of Love program at the Constella Festival on March 3 at the Memorial Hall in Cincinnati.
 The Story of Love is a conceptual performance consisting of short films interlaced with live music, and original poetry.

 It's official!
-Tatiana Berman will be performing Not So Classical: Inspire program at the new 35 million-dollar Dr Rodney R. Lafon Performing Arts Center in New Orleans.
-Tour locations include New York, Baltimore, Cincinnati, Tucson, Atlanta and Florida - venues such as Le Poisson Rouge in New York.
+Tatiana will be performing Not So Classical: Inspire program at the new 35 million-dollar Dr Rodney R. Lafon Performing Arts Center in New Orleans.
+Other program locations include New York, Baltimore, Cincinnati, Tucson, Atlanta and Florida.
 Most of the presentations on tour include interactive and educational opportunities - Q & A, movie screenings and workshops.

 Stay tuned for dates and ticket details!

 On February 24th Tatiana performed together with Duo Scofano/Minetti (bandoneon + piano) at Tango Del Barrio, Cincinnati.
 Concert also featured Artyom Dervoed and Jeff Greene.